June '11

 Click HERE for the newer version!

 Log files are known to contain a wealth of information about activity on a website, and are usually analyzed with tools such as AWStats or Webalizer.
-Being able to transfer it to Piwik, a powerful web analysis tool, can greatly enhance data mining and presentation.
+Being able to transfer it to Matomo, a powerful web analysis tool, can greatly enhance data mining and presentation.
 This, in turn, means more control over your web property, better informed decisions and greater potential for optimalization.

-Apache2Piwik Requirements
+Apache2Matomo Requirements

-• access to Piwik installation
+• access to Matomo installation

 • access to Apache logs with read privileges (you can specify log format in settings.py)